senecaxconnect/xconnect_gateway_docker/README.md

 - xConnect Gateway Engine (Required to connect edge devices/agents to your cloud instance)
 - MQTT Broker for xConnect Agents pub/sub (Responsible for telemetry handling between edge devices/agents and the gateway)

-Currently unsupported in Gateway Container
+Currently unsupported in Gateway Container:
 - Remote Desktop
 - Custom Tunnels